Assessment and Data

 Assessment

 The new National Curriculum has been statutory since Sept 2014.
-Summer 2016 was the first year when statutory assessment does not use levels.
+Summer 2016 was the first year when statutory assessment did not use levels.
 The new National Curriculum is premised on the concept of mastery - something which every child can aspire to and every teacher should promote.
 It is about deep, secure learning for all, with extension of able students (more things on the same topic) rather than acceleration (rapidly moving on to new content).
 Effective assessment will clearly show how secure pupils are in their learning and prompt the teacher into planning the most appropriate next steps for learning.

 The overriding principle of good assessment is that it should be clearly tied to its intended purpose.
 There are three main forms of assessment: in-school formative assessment, which is used by teachers to evaluate pupils’ knowledge and understanding on a day-to-day basis and to tailor teaching accordingly; in-school summative assessment, which enables schools to evaluate how much a pupil has learned at the end of a teaching period; and nationally standardised summative assessment, which is used by the Government to hold schools to account.
 Good formative assessment ranges from the probing question put to a pupil as they think something through; quick recap questions at the opening of a lesson; scrutiny of the natural work of pupils; right through to formal tests.